SimonPop/lanterns/content/the-onion-topology.md

   <caption style="caption-side:bottom">Same tree before and after ID removal of a node.</caption>
 </table>

-Removing such a node in the Onion does nothing like that.
+Removing such a node in the onion does nothing like that.
 There is no hierarchical exclusivity: lower-level nodes that used to be linked to the removed node can still reach the core of the onion through pairs of the same layer still connected to the core, and accessible to them (thanks to assortativity).

 <table style="width:100%">
   <tr>